Healthdirect Free Australian health advice you can count on.

 • practicing good dental care

-• Apply pressure over the area with gauze.
-Alternatively, use a pad made from a clean, rolled up, cotton handkerchief or other clean cloth.
+• Apply pressure over the area with gauze or other clean cloth.
 Dampen the pad slightly with clean water.

 • Keep this pad in place for 30 minutes without removing it.
 Check to see if the bleeding has stopped.
-If not, repeat the process.
-Keep the pad in place until you are seen by a dentist.
+If not, re-apply a clean pad and see a dentist.

 • Do not rinse your mouth or put your fingers in your mouth.

-• Avoid hot drinks and hard food.
-Cold foods such as yoghurt may be easier to eat, and provide pain relief.
+• Avoid hot drinks and hard foods.
+Cold foods such as yoghurt may be easier to eat and provide pain relief.

 Follow any advice you received from your dentist about rinsing your mouth and eating and drinking after dental procedures.